Are you struggling to study? Too many distractions or just haven’t got the right flow? Revamp your study space!

 If you are studying Term 1, now is the time to create your perfect study space.
 Check out my top tips…

 1. PICK ONE PLACE AND MAKE IT YOURS

 Elect one room or area as your study space, over time your brain will catch on.
-Whenever you arrive at that space you will enter ‘study-mode’ and will eliminate procrastination time.
+Whenever you arrive at that space, you will enter ‘study-mode’ and will eliminate procrastination time.
 Moving between study areas can be mentally straining since you’ll always have new distractions to process and overcome.
-Check out our study spaces here.

 Purchase a wall calendar and a planner.
 Jot down all your assessments, events and social activities in advance so you can schedule your time wisely.
-Having a wall calendar where you can easily consult will help you prioritise your study.
+Having an easily accessible wall calendar will help you prioritise your study.

 3. KEEP IT TIDY